'20-Year-Old Grudge' May Have Led To Killing Of Houston Cardiologist, Police Say

 Houston Methodist Hospital, where Hausknecht worked, said in a statement that "his patients appreciated his kind bedside manner and the extra time he took to answer their questions."

 Among those patients was former President George H.W.
-Bush, who appeared next to Hausknecht during a 2000 news conference at the hospital after being was treated for an irregular heartbeat.
+Bush, who appeared next to Hausknecht during a 2000 news conference at the hospital after being treated for an irregular heartbeat.

 Following Hausknecht's death, the former president released a statement expressing deep sadness.